achillesrasquinha/upyog/docs/source/api.rst

 Developer Interface
 ===================

-This part of the documentation covers all the interfaces of bpyutils.
+This part of the documentation covers all the interfaces of upyog.

 Utilities
 ---------

-.. automodule:: bpyutils.util._dict
+.. automodule:: upyog.util._dict
    :members: